VictorAndrevon/victorandrevon.github.io/trend-analysis.md

 This suggests a lasting shift toward **freelance and service-based work**, particularly in sectors where mobility, flexibility, and lower overhead made survival possible.
 Years later, the effects are still felt.

-> “[...]What may be one of the pandemic’s most unexpected economic legacies: an entrepreneurial boom.” ([New York Times, 2024](https://www.nytimes.com/2024/10/04/business/economy/pandemic-startups-small-business-economy.html))
+> “[...]What may be one of the pandemic’s most unexpected economic legacies: an entrepreneurial boom.” ([The New York Times, 2024](https://www.nytimes.com/2024/10/04/business/economy/pandemic-startups-small-business-economy.html))

 From tour guides and contractors to mobile vendors and remote service providers, NYC’s recovery wasn’t just about re-opening doors—it was about **re-imagining business models** altogether.

 ---

-## 🔍 What Type of Work Came Back?
+## What Type of Work Came Back?

 The top business license categories from 2017–2025 highlight which industries drove the rebound and reshaped the city’s commercial fabric: